Austin-Tracy/Report-Highlighter/README.md

 This C# and XAML project, Report Highlighter, is a Windows Presentation Foundation (WPF) application.
 It highlights a set of fields that are associated with the report currently being hovered over.

-## Getting Started
-To run this project, you will need:

-- Microsoft Visual Studio (version 2017 or later)
-- .NET Framework (version 4.7.2 or later)
-Open the solution (.sln) file with Visual Studio and build the project (Build > Build Solution) before running it.

 ## Functionality
 The Report Highlighter application includes a MainWindow with the following features: